Vicente Cerna y Cerna: Campaign against Gerado Barrios

-Gobierno
+Government

 Several liberal authors, like Alfonso Enrique Barrientos describe Marshal Cerna's government as this:

 "A conservative and archaic government, badly organized and with worse intentions, was in charge of the country, centralizing all powers in Vicente Cerna, ambitious military man, who not happy with the general rank, had promoted himself to the Army Marshal rank, even though that rank did no exist and it does not exist in the Guatemalan military.
 The Marshal called himself President of the Republic, but in reality he was the foreman of oppressed and savaged people, cowardly enough that they had not dared to tell the dictator to leave threatening him with a revolution".

 It is necessary to make the following observations about the liberal comments: